htoigo/pong/README.md

 ### Building Pong

 Pong was built using the command-line tool `cabal`, also known as cabal-install.
-If you do not already have this installed, find out how to do so at [Haskell Home Page](https://www.haskell.org/downloads), under the section titled "Minimal installers".
+If you do not already have this installed, find out how to do so at [Haskell.org](https://www.haskell.org/downloads), under the section titled *Minimal installers*.

 For example, on openSUSE, this was as easy as: